-Known as the Isle of Wight’s most picturesque beach, Alum Bay is a place where pebbles, multi-coloured sands and topaz blue seas are framed by the iconic white chalk stacks, known as The Needles – a great bucket list addition for those dreaming of exploring Britain’s dramatic coastlines.
+Known as the Isle of Wight’s most picturesque beach, Alum Bay is a place where pebbles, multi-coloured sands and topaz blue seas are framed by the iconic white chalk stacks, known as The Needles – a great bucket list addition if you’re dreaming of exploring Britain’s dramatic coastlines.

 A set of chalk stacks rising 30 metres out of the sea, The Needles are a natural wonder marvelled at by visitors, locals and photographers alike.
-Those daring enough can enjoy breathtaking views from on high aboard the famous chairlift, which travels over 50m above the beach below.
+If you’re feeling daring, you can enjoy breathtaking views from on high aboard the famous chairlift, which travels over 50m above the beach below.
 Having reopened on 16 July 2020 with VisitBritain’s We’re Good To Go industry standard, The Needles Landmark Attraction deserves a place on any vista-searching itinerary.

-Active travellers can also dream of walking or cycling their way along the 68-mile coastal path, which circles the outline of the entire island.
+If you’re an active traveller, you can dream of walking or cycling your way along the 68-mile coastal path, which circles the outline of the entire island.
 This stunning, remote pathway is alive with colour in autumn, and takes in scenic countryside, clifftops and sandy beaches along the way, providing ample opportunity to relax or to stop off for a picnic.

-From a walk through history, to soaking up some local heritage or enjoying a fun-filled family day out, the Isle of Wight has attractions for everyone – although visitors are urged to book in advance and to take note of any extra precautions needed.
+From a walk through history, to soaking up some local heritage or enjoying a fun-filled family day out, the Isle of Wight has attractions for everyone – although you should remember to book in advance and to take note of any extra precautions needed.

 Plan a trip to Osborne House, the holiday home of Queen Victoria and Prince Albert, to wander its majestic gardens and grounds.
 Highlights include a walled garden, elegant terraces with spectacular vistas and a chance to spot The Swiss Cottage, a retreat used by the royal couple’s children.

 Reopening on 25 July 2020 with the We’re Good To Go standard, Robin Hill Country Park offers 88 acres of countryside, woodland and parkland, with adventures around every corner.
 Families can look forward to an action-packed day on their treetop canopy walk, adventure nets and toboggans.
 Another family-friendly attraction opening on 25 July 2020 is Blackgang Chine – the UK’s oldest theme park.
 Packed with an eclectic mix of rides, theme worlds and attractions overlooking the sea, there’s plenty to ignite the imaginations of those of all ages!
-Alternatively, families wanting a day of autumnal farm fun can organise a trip to Tapnell Farm Park, which includes a hay bale go-kart race track, among a host of other attractions.
+Alternatively, if you’re looking for a day of autumnal farm fun, you can organise a trip to Tapnell Farm Park, which includes a hay bale go-kart race track, among a host of other attractions.
 The site is now open but pre-booking is essential.

 The Isle of Wight first forged a reputation for being a festival isle in 1969, when the historic second Isle of Wight Festival saw the likes of Bob Dylan play to an audience of 150,000 people, including members of the Beatles.
 The Isle of Wight festival continues to be a big date in the calendar for music fans worldwide, with the next four-day extravaganza scheduled for 17-20 June 2021.